dnote/dnote/SELF_HOSTING.md

 Replace `$webURL` with the full URL to your server, without a trailing slash (e.g. `https://your.server`).

 Replace `$SmtpHost`, `SmtpPort`, `$SmtpUsername`, `$SmtpPassword` with actual values, if you would like to receive spaced repetition through email.

+Replace `DisableRegistration` to `true` if you would like to disable user registrations.

 By default, dnote server will run on the port 3000.